ratnesh1dwivedi/College-Assignments/README.md

 # College_Assignments
-Hello Students !!
+Hello Friends !!
-Here are some Programs of different Languages for Beginners.
-So, I think this will be helpful for you.
+Here are some Programs of different Languages for you.
+So, I think this will be helpful for you In your first or second year graduation.
-These Programs is not platform independent so you have to configure it and run before Copy Pasting😆 For any queries fell free to mail me "ratneshd202@gmail.com"
+These Programs is not platform independent so you have to configure it and atleast run it before Copying in your Assignments.
+For any queries feel free to mail me @"ratneshd202@gmail.com"